christophercortes/christophercortes/README.md

 ## Hi there 👋

+I am Christopher Cortes, a software developer @ Brigham Young University - Idaho.
+I like learning programming languages and building new software to make life easier.
+I would like to travel the world and learn how people in their culture make use of technology.

+Python was my first programming language.
+I learned the syntax quite well and had a lot of fun writing programs with Python.
+Later, I learned JavaScript, Java, C#, and Kotlin.
+These programming languages helped me understand better the programming logic which has made a lot of sense now.

+I have recently developed an Android application using Kotlin in Android Studio.
+It was fun but challenging.
+However, I love challenges.
+I want to learn more about Mobile applications and develop a sophisticated one of my own.
 <!--
 **christophercortes/christophercortes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.